bradleymarch/beerboss/README.md

 ![Flows](/client/src/beerbossSketch.JPG)

-Here is a link to the wireframes I created from the mockup sketch: https://gist.github.com/bradleymarch/a8a034bc6091c7c37101579663dfd9f2

-This is a full-stack application as part of a capstone project with Thinkful's web development bootcamp.
-In this project I used HTML, CSS, CSS animations, Javascript, JSX, React, Redux, Node, Mongoose, Express, Mocha, and Chai.

 Next steps...

 As I continue to iterate on this project, here are some additional features I'd like to implement: